Ryan Vogelsong: Second stint with San Francisco Giants (2011–2015)

-2012 (World Series)
+2012

 In January, Vogelsong and the Giants agreed to an $8.3 million, two-year contract.

 Vogelsong continued to dominate in 2012.
 He boasted the lowest ERA in the National League at the All-Star Break and a 7–4 record.
 Despite his impressive pitching, Vogelsong did not make the 2012 All-Star team, a decision Giants fans consider a major snub.
 Vogelsong was the first ERA leader not to make the All-Star team since 2001 (Josh Johnson had not pitched enough innings in 2006 to qualify for the ERA title).
 On August 3, 2012, Vogelsong's 16-game streak of allowing three or fewer runs per game was snapped by the Colorado Rockies, when he allowed four runs while pitching 6.1 innings in a 16–4 Giants' win.
 Vogelsong finished the regular season with a 14–9 record in 31 starts with a 3.37 ERA.

 In the 2012 postseason, Vogelsong would play a pivotal role in the Giants' push toward their 2012 World Series title.
 During Game 3 of the 2012 National League Division Series in Cincinnati, with the Reds holding a commanding 2–0 lead in the series and the Giants facing elimination, Vogelsong pitched a tight game, with the score 1-1 through five innings.
 The Giants would go on to win Game 3, 2–1 in 10 innings on a Joaquin Arias ground ball mishandled by Scott Rolen, allowing Buster Posey to score the winning run.
 During Game 2 of the 2012 National League Championship Series in San Francisco, Vogelsong faced Chris Carpenter, with the Cardinals holding a 1–0 series lead.
 Vogelsong allowed one run in the second inning to tie the game, but proceeded to shut out the Cardinals' offense through seven innings en route to a 7–1 win at home to tie the series at one game apiece.
 During Game 6 of the NLCS in San Francisco, Vogelsong and the Giants faced elimination for a fifth time.
 Giants' pitching had begun to dominate.
 Vogelsong had a very strong outing this time, scattering five hits and allowing one run (in the sixth inning), after the Giants set the tempo with a four-run second inning to break the game open.
 He set a new career-high of nine strikeouts on the night after he struck out Daniel Descalso with a foul tip.
 The Giants won 6–1, pushing the NLCS to the limit in a magical Game 7, which they won to complete the comeback and advance to the World Series.